trivnguyen/florah-tree/README.md

 - ML Collections
 - NumPy

-A GPU with CUDA support is highly recommended for training.
+If you're planning to train FLORAH on your simulation, I recommend using a GPU with CUDA support for training.

 ### Installation